Could You Be Allergic to Sulfites?

 - Pain relievers

-- Steroids and other medicines to help with respiratory problems
+- Steroids and other medications to help with respiratory problems

 American Academy of Allergy, Asthma, and Immunology